Atypos.family

 What it actually is

 An IEP is a document that describes how the school will teach your child, given how they learn, communicate, and regulate.
-It has three required pieces:

 • Where your child is today (not an evaluation — a description)